opis/closure/README.md

 ```

 ####Note
-Because of PHP limitations, this library cannot detect the correct closure code if there is more then one closure on a single line.
+Due to PHP limitations, this library cannot detect the correct closure code if there is more then one closure on a single line.

 ```php